ocupop/dart4web/src/_codelabs/ng2/4-buttonbadge.md

 * All instance variables defined in an Angular component are visible to the template for that component.

-* As you've seen, the HTML template uses `enableButton` when determining whether to display the button.
+* As you've seen, the HTML template uses `isButtonEnabled` when determining whether to display the button.

 &nbsp; {% comment %} non-breaking space required for bootstrap/markdown bogosity {% endcomment %}